 Could I wrap my tape measure around your chest at several different sites to determine how you breathe?

 Now that I understand some very basic information about the manner in which you breathe, could you please breathe in the manner I instruct you via sounds I make, pressure from my hands, methods I show to you, or different body positions?
-I will occasionally place my hands on your chest and wrap my tape measure around your chest to determine how you breathe during these simple tests, and ...
+I will occasionally place my hands on your chest and wrap my tape measure around your chest to determine how you breathe during these simple tests, and I will ...